-Knowing how to manage your time wisely is essential to climbing the ladder of success.
+All successful people master how to manage their time well.
 The more successful you get, the less time you have.
-We hope this information will equip you in mentoring a young adult as they grow more independent and hopefully you’ll learn some useful tips too.
+We hope this information will equip you personally or help you mentor a young adult as they grow more independent.
 We’ve also sprinkled in some great time management quotes to inspire you.

 A Wise Use Of Your Time